"A 40 hour time-blocked work week, I estimate, produces the same amount of output as a 60+ hour work week pursued without structure."

 Choose to sync tasks with just a due date in addition to tasks with a due date and time.

-Any Todoist task with a date and time will automatically show up as an event in your new Todoist calendar.
-Any task with a date but no time will show up as a day-long event.
+Any Todoist task with a date and time will automatically appear as an event in your new Todoist calendar.
+Any task with a date but no time will appear as a day-long event.

 During your weekly review, give each task you want to accomplish a date and/or start time by typing something like “Monday at noon” or “Every Friday at 9am” into the task field.
 Todoist will automatically recognize and highlight the date and set it when you save the task.

 Now, when you open your daily or weekly view in your calendar, you’ll see each of your tasks scheduled as separate events (aka your time blocks).
 You can extend, shorten, edit, and move your time blocks inside your calendar.
 Any changes you make in Google Calendar will automatically sync back to your Todoist (and vice versa).

 Scheduling your days and weeks in advance can seem like a waste of precious time you could be using to actually get things done.
 But when you aren’t controlling your calendar, it’s easy to let distractions take over.
 By front-loading your decision-making on what to work on for the day or week, you’ll be saving time and mental energy when it comes to actually getting to work.